Family Ski Japan | A guide for families skiing in Japan

 1. Family Ski Japan: Choose the Right Ski Resort

-- Hakuba (Nagano): Offers diverse terrain and a range of accommodation options.
+• Hakuba (Nagano): Offers diverse terrain and a range of quality accommodation options.
 Great for mixed-ability families.
+Usually good to have a car.

-- Nozawa Onsen (Nagano): Combines excellent skiing with a charming traditional Japanese village vibe.
+• Nozawa Onsen (Nagano): Combines excellent skiing with a charming traditional Japanese village vibe.
+Book your accommodation early!

-- Madarao (Nagano): Known for its quieter slopes and family-friendly atmosphere.
+• Madarao (Nagano): Known for its quieter slopes and family-friendly atmosphere.
+Very easy access via the shinkansen.

-- Shiga Kogen (Nagano): Japan’s largest ski area, with plenty of gentle runs and onsen access.
+• Shiga Kogen (Nagano): Japan’s largest ski area, with plenty of gentle runs and challenging too.
+Accommodation is mostly larger hotels.

-- Furano & Niseko (Hokkaido): Easy foreigner-friendly resorts, ideal for a first family ski Japan trip.
+• Furano & Niseko (Hokkaido): Easy foreigner-friendly resorts, with a large range of accommodation.
+Ideal for a first family ski Japan trip.

 2. Family Ski Japan: Timing Your Trip

-- Best Season: Late December to early March for optimal snow conditions.
+• Best Season: Late December to early March is best for optimal snow conditions.
 Check your dates here.

 3. Family Ski Japan: Accommodation Tips

-- Western vs. Japanese Style: Western-style hotels may feel more familiar, but ryokan (traditional inns) offer cultural immersion and often include meals.
+• Western vs. Japanese Style: Western-style hotels may feel more familiar, but ryokan (traditional inns) offer cultural immersion and often include meals.
+Make sure there is an ensuite if you don’t want to try communal baths (although we certainly encourage you to!).

-- Self-Catering: Condominiums or apartments with kitchens are ideal for families with picky eaters.
+• Self-Catering: Condominiums or apartments with kitchens are ideal for families with picky eaters and to have your own privacy.
 Check with your provider if there is a supermarket nearby, or if shopping shuttles are available.

 Book your family ski Japan accommodation now!